irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 - Time calculations use millisecond precision for accuracy
 - Idle detection checks run at a lower frequency (every minute) to minimize performance impact
 - Status bar updates occur every second to provide real-time feedback without excessive updates
-- When loading session data, date parsing is handled carefully to ensure proper date objects
+- Using SQLite for storage provides better performance and reliability for large amounts of data
+- Database operations are properly error-handled to ensure data integrity

 ## Extension Points for Future Enhancement